Growth model with externalities for energetic transition via MFG with common external variable: Mathematical analysis

-Then $a^*$ is an optimal control for \eqref{indiv-pb}.
-If moreover the map defined in \eqref{eq:concavity_condition_PMP} is strictly concave for almost all $(t,\omega)$ then the maximum is unique. \end{theorem} The scheme of the proof is standard and can be found in \cite[Section 6.4.2]{pham2009continuous}.
-The key of the proof relies on the concavity of the map $(a,k) \mapsto H(a,k,p,y,z)$. \begin{proof} Let us consider another admissible control $a$ and its controlled process $k$.
+The scheme of the proof of this step is standard and can be found in \cite[Section 6.4.2]{pham2009continuous}.
+The key of the proof relies on the strict concavity of the map $(a,k) \mapsto H(a,k,p,y,z)$.
+Let us consider another admissible control $a$ and its controlled process $k$.
 By definition of the criteria we have

 On the one hand, let us compute

 On the other hand, by concavity of the terminal condition with respect to its first variable, by the It{\^o} formula we have

 Finally, we have